-Hermetic Library fellow T Polyphilus reviews The Magus by John Fowles.
+Hermetic Library fellow T Polyphilus reviews The Nomad of Time by Michael Moorcock.

 Eisenhower is reported to have said privately: “Before the bomb was used, I would have said yes, I was sure we could keep the peace with Russia.
 Now, I don’t know.
 Until now I would have said that we three, Britain with her mighty fleet, America with the strongest air force, and Russia with the strongest land force on the continent, we three could have guaranteed the peace of the world for a long, long time to come.
 But now, I don’t know.
 People are frightened and disturbed all over.
 Everyone feels insecure again.”

 The Nomad of Time is a book club omnibus of Michael Moorcock’s three Oswald Bastable novels.
 These books first published in the 1970s are sometimes characterized as seminal steampunk, on account of their re-imagining of the technological development of the early 20th century, the conspicuous presence of airships, and the Edwardian character of the protagonist.
 (Bastable’s name is borrowed from that of a child narrator in several Victorian books by E. Nesbit.)
 Each of the three novels presents a variant of 20th-century history, in which geopolitical and technological conditions vary.
 In all, however, Bastable finds himself near the center of critical events concerning global warfare, and he comes to feel a considerable guilty responsibility for his role, although he is more victim than perpetrator.